LeeKamentsky/python-javabridge/docs/installation.rst

 Running the unit tests
 ----------------------

 Running the unit tests requires Nose.
+Some of the tests require Python 2.7 or above.

 1. Build and install in the source code tree so that the unit tests can run::